dzuluaga/kubernetes-multicontainer-nodejs-pod-gke-lab/README.md

 * **To add API Management capabilities.** In my case, I'm using a plain NodeJS app, for the sake of keeping this tutorial as simple as possible and reusable.
 However, you can use anything more sophisticated.
 For instance, [Apigee Microgateway](https://docs.apigee.com/microgateway/content/edge-microgateway-home), which you can also run on Docker.
 Full disclosure, I work for Google Apigee, hence my familiarity with this product.
 * **To add transformation/mediation capabilities without increasing the complexity of my current codebase to either API management or Transformation/mediation layers**.
 API Management is a separate responsibility, hence it should be separate container from transformation and mediation capabilities (another container).
-* **To leverage the same k8s cluster as of my REST API.** Adding transformation/mediation NodeJS app should not increase the complexity of my infrastructure (my cluster).
+* **To leverage the same k8s cluster and pod that the REST API use.** Adding transformation/mediation NodeJS app should not increase the complexity of my infrastructure (my cluster).
 If the REST API and transformation/mediation NodeJS API coexist in the same pod, Kubernetes will manage the pod and keep both containers healthy without adding a separate cluster for both containers.
 Some purists might be against this model, but I won't into that conversation at this point.

 You can run these steps in Kubernetes [GCP free-tier](https://cloud.google.com/free) for a few bucks covered by the 300 credit.
 I recommend running on n1-standard-1 machines, since I noticed some pods getting into errors because of the lack of running Kubernetes on small footprint hardware such as micro VMs (06 GBs) ¯\_(ツ)_/¯.